 - The FULL PROGAMME is available: http://www.ada.net.nz/symposia/auckland-symposium-programme/ links to documentation and the individual artists and presenters pages are all linked from the programme.

 - Space : Network : Memory was held in Dunedin on 13-15th of September 2013 and explored media art and public space: public artworks and installations using media technologies.

 - See the Call for Proposals for submission details & background information (now closed).

 - Check out the format and local information

-- The very exciting full programme now includes links to papers, works & the documentation of the 3 days of symposium)
+- The full programme has been updated to include links to papers, works & the documentation of the 3 days of symposium)